-- Grind together with starch, and ½ Tbsp of seasoning powder or some salt/garlic salt if prefer.
+- Grind together with starch, and ½ Tbsp of seasoning powder or some salt/garlic salt if preferred.

 - Extract to add 2 egg whites only to the ground meat and mix well.

-- In a bowl, add 3 eggs together with the 2 yolks remained from earlier step.
+- In a bowl, add 3 eggs together with the 2 yolks remained from the earlier step.

 - Add remaining seasoning or your choice of salt/pepper.

-- (optional) If the egg is too thick for your omelette, add 2 Tbsp of water or milk.
+- (optional) If the egg is too thick for your omelet, add 2 Tbsp of water or milk.